Associations¶

 as the foreign key column in the base table.
 To override this behaviour,

-add a third argument to your has_one call
+add a third argument to your has_one call, passing the name of the column

 you intend to use as the foreign key column in the base table.